chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 Rankit normalization compresses highly expressed genes to the right tail of the standard normal distribution (see below), thus providing ideal values for using a color representation of gene expression and avoiding saturation that would otherwise be present.

 <span style="color:blue"> [TODO - include a paragraph that mentions in what studies this type of normalization has been included] </span>

+##### References

+* Abrams ZB et al. A protocol to evaluate RNA sequencing normalization methods.
+BMC Bioinformatics.
+2019.
+* Bolstad BM et al. A comparison ofnormalization methods for high density oligonucleotide array data based on variance and bias.
+Bioinformatics.
+2002.
+* Evans C et al. Selecting between-sample RNA-Seq normalization methods from the perspective of their assumptions Ciaran.
+Briefings in Bioinformatics.
+2018.
+* Zhao Y et al. How to do quantile normalization correctly for gene expression data analyses.
+Scientific Reports.
+2020.

 ### Removal of noisy low expression values